codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

 8. Check the nodecg logs

     You should see an error or a success message and nodecg-io will send ping to the microcontroller every 10 seconds.
-The adruino device will respond with pong. you ahould see the pong message displayed in the log.
+The arduino device will respond with pong.
+You should see the pong message displayed in the log.

     If